SumoLogic/sumologic-documentation/docs/api/search-job.md

 A limit of 200 active concurrent search jobs applies to your organization.

-When searching the [Frequent Tier](/docs/manage/partitions-data-tiers/data-tiers), a rate limit of 20 concurrent search jobs applies to your organization.
+When searching the [Frequent Tier](/docs/manage/partitions/data-tiers), a rate limit of 20 concurrent search jobs applies to your organization.

+When searching the [Flex data](/docs/manage/partitions/flex-pricing), a rate limit of 200 concurrent search jobs applies to your organization.

 Once you reach the limit of 200 active searches, attempting an additional search will return a status code of `429 Too Many Requests`, indicating that you've exceeded the permitted search job limit.